thibaut-neoledge/azure-docs.fr-fr/articles/security-center/security-center-partner-solutions.md

 <properties
-   pageTitle="Gestion des solutions de partenaire dans le Centre de sécurité Azure | Microsoft Azure" description="Ce document vous explique comment le Centre de sécurité Azure vous permet de surveiller en un clin d’œil l’intégrité de vos solutions de partenaires intégrées à votre abonnement Azure." services="security-center" documentationCenter="na" authors="TerryLanfear"
+   pageTitle="Managing partner solutions in Azure Security Center | Microsoft Azure" description="This document walks you through how Azure Security Center lets you monitor at a glance the health status of your partner solutions integrated with your Azure subscription." services="security-center" documentationCenter="na" authors="TerryLanfear"